sejli/pmake/README.md

 # pmake
-A utility that executes a Makefile
+A utility that reads and executes a file called Makefile in the current directory